- Bacterial Vaginosis (BV) is the most common cause of vaginal discharge.

 Can I get bacterial vaginosis again?

 Unfortunately, bacterial vaginosis often comes back, even if you take all of your medication and follow the advice of your health care provider (HCP).
-According to research studies, 30% of women who got better after treatment had BV again within three months, and more than 50% of women had BV again within 12 months.
+According to research studies, 30% of people who got better after treatment had BV again within three months, and more than 50% of people had BV again within 12 months.
 Experts don’t know exactly why this happens.
 If your symptoms come back, see your HCP.
 You may need to be treated for a longer period of time.

 Can bacterial vaginosis cause any other problems?